 Atrial Fibrillation (AFib) Treatment and Diagnosis

 Atrial fibrillation (AFib) is the most common abnormal heart rhythm encountered in the aging population.
-During AFib episodes the upper chambers of the heart no longer beat in a coordinated manner, which leads to irregular heartbeats and the formation of blood clots.
-It can cause stroke, heart failure, and even death, highlighting the importance of proper diagnosis and treatment.
-We offer the full range of tests to diagnose AFib and provide the latest treatments to manage the heart rhythm disorder.
+During AFib episodes, the upper chambers of the heart no longer beat in a coordinated manner.
+Unmanaged AFib can lead to irregular heartbeats and blood clots, which can cause stroke, heart failure, and even death.
+At UI Health, we offer a full range of tests to diagnose AFib and provide the latest treatments to manage the heart rhythm disorder.

 At UI Health, AFib treatments offered include catheter-based ablation, the use of new pacemaker technologies, screening for genetic causes for AFib, access to new AFib treatments and anticoagulation medications.
-We also offer a dedicated clinic for patients on blood thinners (anticoagulation) such as warfarin (Coumadin), which help reduce the risk of stroke in AFib patients.
+We also offer a dedicated clinic for patients on blood thinners, such as warfarin (Coumadin), which help reduce the risk of stroke in AFib patients.